 Small businesses have been strongly impacted by this volatile demand environment forcing many companies to purchase inventory in bulk.
 Many such businesses neither have adequate capacity to store this inventory nor sophisticated tools to manage inventory.
 This has driven up the demand for third-party storage and provided an opportunity for independent third-party logistics companies and warehousing businesses to step in.
 Additionally, consumers were willing to pay a higher premium for shorter delivery times in 2020.
 Consequently, companies had an incentive to outsource logistics and distribution to protect their customer base and could do so while passing costs down to their customers.

 Another factor that contributed to the strong demand for warehousing in 2020 was the temporary disruption in industrial and warehouse construction.
-Limited availability of warehouse space and a temporary slowdown in new construction led to a spike in warehouses and industrial facility prices.
+Limited availability of warehouse space and a temporary slowdown in new construction led to a spike in warehouses and industrial facility prices due to high transaction demand.
 This effect was aggravated by larger companies that bid up prices by acquiring fulfillment centers to meet additional demand and capitalize on the e-commerce boom.
 These factors generated strong tailwinds for existing players in the space, and further strengthened the importance of distribution and warehousing companies.
 Overall major shifts in the macroenvironment, coupled with abrupt changes in consumer behavior and preferences provided the perfect opportunity for distribution, logistics, and warehousing companies.